yashdv/Hierarchical-topic-detection/README.md

 make

 To run the generated binary, look at the error message that are printed on wrong usage.
-Alternatively, the begenning lines of main() in each code describes the usage.
+Alternatively, the beginning lines of main() in each code describes the usage.